jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## 2000 2001
     ##  473   30

+Looking at the new summary statistics, more riders were born in `1988` than any other year.

 ## Trimming strings

 In the previous steps, you were able to identify the correct data type